jcacela0298/Java-Programs/README.md

 https://www.youtube.com/watch?v=_UOmiZmgSGo

 Candidate number two is my Java SpringBoot Application, which was part of my Java SpringBoot 3 Certification.
-This application uses Docker, Postgres, and Maven to create a rest API with Spring Boot, so that customers can use Postman to make various requests (such as post, get, and delete) to and from our customer database.
-These requests travel to our customer database API, flowing through our business layer, DAO layer, and then to a real database (Postgres running on Docker) to receive appropriate responses, all while using N-tier architecture (where each layer is responsible for only one single thing).
-We can input customer data in the database via terminal, but we wanted to expose an API endpoint that clients can use to achieve the same thing in a more user-friendly manner using Postman.
+This application uses Docker, Postgres, and Maven to create a rest API with Spring Boot, so that customers can use Postman to make various requests (such as post, get, and delete) to and from the customer database.
+These requests travel to the customer database API, flowing through the business layer, DAO layer, and then to a real database (Postgres running on Docker) to receive appropriate responses, all while using N-tier architecture where each layer is responsible for only one single task.
+Customer data may be inputted in the database via terminal, but an API endpoint was exposed so clients can achieve the same thing in a more user-friendly manner using Postman.

 https://github.com/jcacela0298/Java-Programs/tree/main/Java_SpringBoot_Program